PerciValXIII/Chivalry3.0/README.md

 ## Description
 The project is a hybrid example where both react Styled components and react css modules have been used extensively.

-The home page lets you navigate throught he page and learn about the services that this e-commerce fashion store provides.
+The home page lets you navigate throught the page and learn about the services that this e-commerce fashion store provides.

 The navbar links have been linked to each section of the page on clicking which the user is smooth scrolled to that particular section.